-ADRIAN, Mich – The Adrian College Institute of Study Abroad is hosting “Passport Day” on Thursday, November 15, 2012, from 9:00 A.M. – 12:00 P.M.
-A Passport Acceptance Agent from the county clerk’s office will be on hand to process completed applications from 10:00 A.M. to 12:00 P.M.
-The event is open to the area community, and personnel will be available to answer any questions.
+ADRIAN, Mich. – The Adrian College Institute for Study Abroad is hosting “Passport Day” on Thursday, November 7, 2013, in the institute office from 9:00 a.m. to 12:00 p.m.
+A staff member from the United States Postal Service will be on hand to process completed applications from 10:00 a.m. to 12:00 p.m.

 It is important to have all proper travel documents completed to travel out of the country including to Canada and Mexico, where passports are now required.
 The Western Hemisphere Travel Initiative (WHTI), the Federal legislation requiring a passport to travel to or from the United States is currently only in effect for air travel.
 For travel by sea and land (by car), travelers must present a valid passport or passport card.

-The Institute of Study Abroad is located in 131 Valade Hall off of Williams St. on the Adrian College campus.
+The Institute for Study Abroad is located in 131 Valade Hall at the corner of Williams and Madison St. on the Adrian College campus.
 For more information about passports, prospective applicants should visit the U.S. Department of State’s web site at www.state.gov.
 Additional information regarding the WHTI can be found at www.getyouhome.gov.
-Light refreshments will also be served.